-Following consultation with the Community Boards, the Council approved the Suburban Centres Programme in June 2011.
-It provides coordinated planning and assistance to help with the rebuild and recovery in the most affected centres.
+The Suburban Centres Programme provides coordinated planning and assistance to help with the rebuild and recovery in the most affected centres.
+The programme has included the preparation of master plans and further support via case management.

-The master plan development process involves collaboration between the Council, Community Board and local stakeholders, including land owners, business operators, community groups (such as social and environmental groups), local residents, central and regional government agencies and Iwi.
+The master plan development process involves collaboration between the Council, Community Board and local stakeholders, including landowners, business operators, community groups, such as social and environmental groups, local residents, central and regional government agencies and Iwi.

 Master plans often guide other Council advice and decision-making, with respect to strategic land acquisition and the provision of grant funding, for example.